Harvey Neville

-Harvey James Neville (born 26 June 2002) is a professional footballer who plays as a right-back for Major League Soccer club Inter Miami.
+Harvey James Neville (born 26 June 2002) is a professional footballer who plays as a right-back for USL Championship club San Antonio FC, on loan from Phoenix Rising FC.
 Born in England, he has represented the Republic of Ireland at under-19 level.
 He is the son of former England player Phil Neville.

 Early life

-Born on 26 June 2002, Neville is the son of former England international Phil Neville.
+Born on 26 June 2002, Neville is the son of former England international Phil Neville and nephew of another former England international Gary Neville.
 He began his career in the youth setup of his father's former club, Manchester United.
 He later moved and played with the youth squads at Manchester City and Spanish club Valencia.

-In 2018, Neville returned to Manchester United.
-In July 2020, he signed his first professional contract with Manchester United.
+In 2018, Neville returned to United, and in July 2020 signed his first professional contract.

 Club career

 On 7 May 2021, Neville moved to the United States and signed with USL League One club Fort Lauderdale CF, the reserve affiliate of Major League Soccer side Inter Miami.
 He made his professional debut for the club on 22 May 2021 in a 2–1 defeat against the Chattanooga Red Wolves.

 On 26 January 2022, Neville made his non-competitive debut for Inter Miami and scored during a 4–0 pre-season victory over Club Universitario de Deportes.
 On 11 May 2022, Neville made his competitive debut for Inter Miami as an 84th minute substitute for DeAndre Yedlin during a 3–1 U.S. Open Cup win at home to Tormenta FC.